Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Skin diseases: scabies, fistulas, boils, abscesses, warts, calluses;

-Leukemia, anemia, since euphorbia improves the composition and purifies the blood;
+Leukemia, anemia, since spurge improves the composition and cleanses the blood;

 Lymphadenitis and lymphangitis;